josephbeuysmum/Dertisch/README.md

 		}
 	}

-In the above example, because `DTTemporaryValues` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed).
+In the above example, because `DTTemporaryValues` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete this line, but it is included here to demonstrate how they would be used if they were needed).

-`Dertisch` kitchen classes can have other kitchen classes injected into each other.
+`Dertisch` kitchen classes can have other kitchen classes injected into them.
 For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.

 In the first `introduce(...)` function above, `SomeCustomer`, `SomeWaiter`, and `SomeHeadChef` are bespoke classes (or structs) written for the implementing app in question, and the registration function is which they appear creates a `viewController -> presenterModel <- interactor` relationship. `kitchenStaff` is an optional array in which one lists the sous chef classes that `SomeHeadChef` will need to do their job.